 In August the pufflings start leaving their nest and fly in the direction of the sea, but some of them (approx. 1%) get distracted by the lights in Vestmannaeyjabær town and fly in the direction of the town instead, mistaking the lights for the reflection of the moon in the sea.

 Only to plummet to the ground in town, on the streets, in the gardens, etc., which must be a hard crash for these young pufflings.
 And they are of course totally disoriented after the crash.
 So they seek cover, making it difficult to find them and rescue them.

 Puffins at the Sæheimar museum

-But help is near as it has become a tradition for the kids of the Westman islands to go into the streets and pick up the pufflings and put them in cardboard boxes.
+But help is near as it has become a tradition for the kids (and kids at heart) of the Westman islands to go into the streets with flashlights and pick up the pufflings and put them in cardboard boxes (one in each box).
 They keep the pufflings in the boxes overnight and the next morning the kids bring their boxes filled with pufflings and release them by holding each one of the pufflings in their hands and throwing them high into the air in the direction of the sea.

 The pufflings then manage to fly to the sea by themselves.

 Admittance to Sæheimar was included in the Puffin and Volcano tour, which I joined.
 So on the same day, I visited this lovely museum twice.
 If you want to read up on this tour, then here is my travel-blog:

 Sæheimar closed in 2019 after having been in business since 1964-1965.
 The animals have found a new home at Ægisgata 2 at the Sea Life Trust.